 Electronic Data Interchange (EDI) is a system or method for exchanging business documents with trading partners.
 These can be your suppliers, customers, carriers, 3PLs, or other supply chain connections.

-In this method, automaton replaces paper-based business processes to streamline communications like purchase orders, advance ship notices, and invoices.
+In this method, automaton replaces paper documents and manual business processes to streamline incoming and outgoing document types like purchase orders, advance ship notices, and invoices.
 EDI software uses specific transaction codes to transmit data between computer systems in a standard format.
 In North America, EDI transaction codes use the American National Standards Institute (ANSI) X-12 standards.
-European businesses use another standard, called EDIFACT.
+European businesses use another EDI protocol, called EDIFACT.

 How Does Electronic Data Interchange Work?

-EDI optimizes business processes by replacing manual processes such as mail, fax, and e-mail with electronic exchanges of business transactions between two companies that may use vastly different internal business systems.
+EDI optimizes business processes by replacing manual data entry processes such as mail, fax, and e-mail with electronic exchanges of business documents between two companies that may use vastly different internal business systems.

 For incoming transactions, an EDI solution translates or "maps" the data sent by supply chain partners like suppliers, retailers, or carriers, into a format that your internal systems and/or users can comprehend and process.
-Unlike traditional file transfer options like value added networks (VANs), which need to be manually checked, if you have integrated EDI, the data can also be automatically sent to your internal system—no retyping required.
+Unlike traditional file transfer options like value added networks (VANs), which need to be manually checked, if you have integrated EDI, the data can also be automatically sent to your ERP system—no retyping required.
 From there, automation makes it easy to create responding documents, and jumpstart order processing workflows from your warehouse, to your accounts payable team, to your logistics partners.

-Electronic Data Interchange also lets you meet compliance requirements for retailers and distributors, to ensure every outgoing document has complete data in the correct format.
-By “mapping” data to meet these requirements, suppliers can easily meet buyer expectations, and create seamless communications.
+Electronic Data Interchange also lets brands meet compliance requirements for retailers and distributors, to ensure every outgoing document has complete data in the correct format.
+By “mapping” data to meet these requirements, suppliers can easily meet buyer expectations, and create seamless communications, while saving time.

-Different providers use different networks and systems to deliver electronic documents.
+Different providers use different EDI networks and systems to deliver electronic documents.
 There are several types of EDI solutions as well, ranging from web EDI portals, to direct EDI, to fully integrated EDI.
 To learn more about your options, be sure to read our complete EDI Buyer’s Guide below.

 The Need for EDI

 Traditional trade relationships rely on slow, manual processes.
 Often, they require your employees to keep an eye on communications and manually key in business information on purchase orders and invoices type in order by hand.
 Not only does this strain your team; it also reduces your supply chain visibility and order processing speed.
 As a result, it can be difficult to expand your business.

-- Reduce costs and improve operational performance across your business
+- Enjoy substantial cost savings and improve operational performance across your business

-- Accelerate data flow, enhance accuracy and streamline administration
+- Accelerate the flow of data elements to enhance accuracy and streamline order processing

 - Make it easier to manage inventory and reduce associated costs

-By automating data exchange between business systems, electronic data interchange makes it easy to grow your business.
+By automating data exchange between business systems, EDI provides the scalability and speed you need to grow your business.
 Here are a few benefits of electronic data interchange: